About the Series

 Length: 6–8 episodes, 45 minutes each

-Tone & Style: The tone balances stately political drama with the deeply private protagonist.
-Think the elegance and gravitas of the The Darkest Hour or the The Crown, meets the character warmth of Lincoln or A Gentleman in Moscow.
+Tone & Style: The tone balances stately political drama with the deeply private yet inspirational protagonist.
+Think the gravitas of the movie The Darkest Hour or the television series The Crown, meets the character warmth of Lincoln or A Gentleman in Moscow.

 But that moment, while defining, is only the beginning.
 A new, young, vigorous President enters the scene - Theodore Roosevelt.
 Over the course of the series, we follow Cortelyou as he works with President Roosevelt to reshape the presidency, reorganizing the Executive Mansion into the “White House,” creating a functioning press office, managing presidential security, and writing the protocols still used today for White House operations, travel, and more.